patrickkunka/mixitup/README.md

 ### Licenses

+For use in commercial projects and products we require that you purchase a commercial license.

+For more information see [mixitup.kunkalabs.com/licenses](https://mixitup.kunkalabs.com/licenses)

 MixItUp is free to use in non-commercial projects under the terms of the creative commons CC-BY-NC license.
-However, for use in commercial projects and products we require that you purchase a commercial license.

-For more information see [mixitup.kunkalabs.com/licenses](https://mixitup.kunkalabs.com/licenses)

 ### Support & Bugs